alexsoto-harness/transactionprocessing/docs/index.md

-# TransactionProcessing Library Documentation
+# Transaction Processing Library Documentation

 ## ![BNC Logo](images/Banque_nationale_du_Canada_Logo.png)

-Welcome to the technical documentation for the **TransactionProcessing** library, an internal component at Banque Nationale du Canada (BNC).
+Welcome to the technical documentation for the **Transaction Processing** library, an internal component at Banque Nationale du Canada (BNC).

 <!-- prettier-ignore -->
 ???+ info "What is this library?"
-    The TransactionProcessing library streamlines and standardizes transaction workflows across BNC systems, ensuring reliability, traceability, and compliance.
+    The Transaction Processing library streamlines and standardizes transaction workflows across BNC systems, ensuring reliability, traceability, and compliance.

 ---